pkeroulas/st2110-toolkit/README.md

 ## Todos

-* sdp: parse mcast IP properly
+* sdp: filter essence properly or at least document structure
 * install: make it work for Debian
 * separate NIC setup from network setup
 * add script/doc for GPU installation